jujumiago/living-civilization-framework/GOVERNANCE.md

 - Sustainability
 - Long-term improvement

-The purpose of governance in LCF is not control for its own sake.
+The purpose of governance within LCF is not control for its own sake.

 It is to support: